mlcommons/ck/README.md

-Collective Knowledge is a small, portable and customizable research platform to quickly prototype experimental workflows (such as multi-objective autotuning) from shared components with unified JSON API; crowdsource and reproduce experiments; apply predictive analytics; enable interactive articles.
+Collective Knowledge is a small, portable and customizable research platform to quickly prototype experimental workflows (such as multi-objective autotuning) from shared components with unified JSON API; crowdsource and reproduce experiments; apply predictive analytics and enable interactive articles.

-The minimal version only requires only Python >=2.7 and Git client installed.
+The minimal version only requires Python >=2.7 and Git client installed.

-For example, you can install shared workflow for collaborative program optimization with all related artifacts, and start participating in crowdtuning simply as following:
+For example, you can install shared workflow for collaborative program optimization with all related artifacts, and start participating in multi-objective crowdtuning simply as following:

 $ git clone https://github.com/ctuning/ck.git ck